Tick-Magnet/Steganography-System/README.txt

 Introduction
 ------------
-Welcome to our CS 409 Final Project.
-The Steganographic System and Password Cracker.
+Welcome to the Steganographic System and Password Cracker.
 These systems were designed to be user-friendly, and this README continues in that philosophy.
 This file will have been a success if it helps you get our system up and running ASAP!

 Installation